 - Look for the silver lining in tough situations.
 When things are hard, and you feel down, take a few deep breaths and look for the small glimmers of hope.
 Remind yourself that you can and will get through these hard times surrounding your diagnosis.
 And remain conscious of your blessings and small victories – all the things in your life that are right.
 Focus on what you have, not on what you haven’t.
 And remember, as the Buddhists tell us, that all life is impermanent – both the bad times and the good.
 See also: When you’re having a terrible, horrible, no good, very bad day

 - Stop whining to your friends.
 It isn’t problems like heart disease that define you, but how you react to these problems.
 Venting about a traumatic cardiac diagnosis is perfectly normal – especially at the beginning.
 But choose your listeners carefully, because very very soon, others around you will tire of hearing you go on and on, and – worse! – you will begin to anchor your negative focus on this “why me?” victim perspective.
 As Dr. David Burns writes in his landmark book, Feeling Good: The New Mood Therapy: “The negative thoughts that flood your mind are what may keep you feeling lethargic.
 And if you don’t recognize the emotional prison in which you are trapped, this situation can go on for weeks, months, or even years.”
-Make an appointment to see a mental health professional to talk out your fears, concerns and worries with a trained listener.
-Some problems will go away by themselves, but others more serious may require some type of intervention.
+Make an appointment to visit your pastor, a peer counselor, a therapist or other health professional to talk out your fears, concerns and worries with a trained listener.
+Some problems will go away by themselves, but others more serious may require some type of helpful intervention.
 Do what you can, when you can, and acknowledge what you’ve done.
 It’s about taking baby steps in the right direction, inch by inch.
-See also: Get over yourself: how to stop boring others with your heart attack story
+See also: Get Over Yourself: how to stop boring others with your heart attack story

 - Focus on the possibility of positive outcomes.
 Your mind must believe it CAN do something before it is capable of actually doing it.
 Listen to your own self-talk; try to replace negative thoughts with positive ones.
 Regardless of how bleak your health situation may seem right now, focus on what you can do, and then take the next positive step forward to DO IT.
 Everyone’s life has positive and negative aspects – don’t play the ‘heart patient card’ to avoid doing something you know will be good for your heart and your overall health.
 See also: How optimism can be good for women’s hearts